secretstartups/handbook/content/handbook/customer-success/csm/segment/scale/scale-operating-rhythm.md

  - 90 day low license utilization
  - CI product coach

-  Existing campaign email drafts can be found in the [Automated Scale Campaigns Content google doc](https://docs.google.com/document/d/1Db6y_i2gPQrPnJkJpAAbfFKQtw4c5VgSFJcHKDG-4hk/edit?usp=sharing).
+  Existing campaign email drafts can be found in the [Automated CSE Campaigns Content google doc](https://docs.google.com/document/d/1Db6y_i2gPQrPnJkJpAAbfFKQtw4c5VgSFJcHKDG-4hk/edit?usp=sharing).
 The email campaigns get sent to a target group based on geo and ARR and typically contain the calendly link for the specific CSE working with that segment.

 ### Monthly Webinars and Hands On Labs